bushstas/classy-loader/README___.md

 ### CSS directives

-CSS directives do absolutly the same and look pretty much like JS versions
+CSS directives do absolutly the same and look pretty much like JS versions, except the last one

 <ul>
   <li>